Maluuba/gensen/README.md

 1) `reps_h` (batch_size x seq_len x 4096) contains the hidden states for all words in all sentences (padded to the max length of sentences)
 2) `reps_h_t` (batch_size x 4096) contains only the last hidden state for all sentences in the minibatch

-The model will a fixed-length vector for each sentence as well as the hidden states corresponding to each word in every sentence (padded to max sentence length).
+The model will produce a fixed-length vector for each sentence as well as the hidden states corresponding to each word in every sentence (padded to max sentence length).
 You can also return a numpy array instead of a `torch.FloatTensor` by setting `return_numpy=True`.

 ##### Vocabulary Expansion